swathishree13/First_project/README.md

-# First_project
+# First GitHub Project

-My first GitHub project as a 1st year CSE student
+Hi 👋
+I am Swathi Shree, a CSE student.
+This is my first project on GitHub.